sauxpa/connectivity_loss/README.md

 Calculations of persistence diagrams are performed with Gudhi (http://gudhi.gforge.inria.fr/).

+* cifar_reconstruction : comparison of standard convolutional autoencoder vs connectivity-optimized ones, with and without dimension branching.

 * connectivity_high_dim : investigate the connectivity of random point clouds as a function of dimension via their 0-persistence diagrams.

+* gaussian_high_dim_toy_reconstruction : high-dimensional examples of autoencoder regularization via connectivity loss.

+* gaussian_high_dim_toy_reconstruction_branches : high-dimensional examples of autoencoder regularization via connectivity loss using dimensiona branching.

 * gaussian_toy_reconstruction : 2d and 3d examples of autoencoder regularization via connectivity loss.

 * stronger_connectivity_denser_latent_space : similar to gaussian_toy_reconstruction, visualize the densification effect of the latent space with higher penalties on the connectivity loss.